ramcandrews/intro-html/README.md

+## I will start commiting code from one of my websites

+## Trippy Perlin
+The back ground of this website is a javascript visualization.
+It is drawn in a canvas element.
+All of the javascript is inline.
+Inline javascript is supposed to streamline pageload times.
+Two scripts are embedded in the HTML.
+In the <HEAD> tag, is an original perlin script, it is called on by the trippy perlin script, embedded at the end of the HTML file.

+credit: Trippy Perlin by David A. https://codepen.io/meodai

 ## I followed all of the instructions!

 This was an interesting way to learn how to use github pages. thanks.